-Data controllers of data relating to patients accessing NHS care within their territorial NHS board geographical areas.
+Health Boards - Data controllers of data relating to patients accessing NHS care within their territorial NHS board geographical areas.
 Territorial Health Boards whose testing teams use the service, do so to:

-- Input patient contact information (telephone number and email address) - View patient test results status (positive, negative, and whether a patient has accessed their result).
+- Input patient contact information (telephone number and email address)

+- View patient test results status (positive, negative, and whether a patient has accessed their result).

 Patients who have not accessed their information within a set maximum time will be contacted to advise them of their test result.
 All systems being utilised have role based access controls in place and appropriate auditing functionality for activities undertaken.

 Users are provided with a login account to the platform which is accessed via the clinical dashboard application.
 For each Health Board, a 'superuser' will be nominated by the Board.
+The superuser account will be created by Storm.
 The superuser account is created with a fixed set of privileges, which is the set of information search, view, update privileges that are accorded to all clinical users, with the addition of the capability to add or remove clinical users for their own Health Board domain only.

 Additional clinical users will be provisioned (and removed from the system when required) by the superuser.
 For all non-superuser accounts, the privileges are granted the same: there is only one 'profile', with the exception that clinical users are able to access only the patient information from their own Health Board.

-StormID - provide the data platform providing patient information storage and processing.
-All systems being utilised have role based access controls in place and appropriate auditing is completed every six months, Storm ID IT manager has responsibility for auditing system access and notifying of, and/or acting upon suspicious or unusual activity for Storm ID employees.
+The data platform providing patient information storage and processing is an Internet-based digital platform currently hosted on NHSGGC Azure infrastructure and used to provide digital services supporting existing processes.
+All systems being utilised have role based access controls in place and appropriate auditing is completed every six months.
+The auditing system will be reviewed for access and notifying of, and/or acting upon suspicious or unusual activity.